rodemann/rodemann.github.io/_posts/2024-06-22-dmlr-icml-paper.md

-Thrilled to share that the paper "Bayesian Data Selection" has been accepted at the 5th Workshop on Data-Centric Machine Learning (DMLR) at the International Conference on Machine Learning (ICML).
+Happy to share that the paper "Bayesian Data Selection" has been accepted at the 5th Workshop on Data-Centric Machine Learning (DMLR) at the International Conference on Machine Learning (ICML).
 The paper is available [here](https://arxiv.org/abs/2406.12560).